Click here for the Climate Food Guide Flipbook & PDF

 According to research by the University of Iowa, transportation only accounts for 11% of the carbon food print.
 This is not nearly enough to counter the inherent resource-intensive and climate-unfriendly nature of producing animal-sourced foods.
 The majority of carbon stems from production, processing and preparation, not transportation. *ref:4

-To be clear, the point is not to blindly dismiss alternatives to and critiques of factory farming systems.
-The point is to demonstrate the immense benefits of minimizing the consumption animal-sourced foods as part of any environmental, social or food justice actions.
+To be clear, the point is not to dismiss alternatives to and critiques of factory farming systems.
+The point is to demonstrate the immense benefits of minimizing the consumption animal-sourced foods (regardless of production methods) as part of any environmental, social or food justice actions.

-1. "Livestock's Long Shadow: Environmental Issues and Options."
-UN-FAO - United Nations Food and Agricultural Organization. co-authored ILRI & ?
+2. "Livestock's Long Shadow: Environmental Issues and Options."
+UN-FAO - United Nations Food and Agricultural Organization. co-authored ILRI.
 November, 2006.
-(Lead author Henning Steinfeld) - Link
+(Lead author: Henning Steinfeld) - Link

 3. "Review of the Nutrient Efficiency in Different Breeds of Farm Livestock."
 Scientific Advisory Council for the UK Department of Energy, Food, and Rural Affairs.
 April 30, 2010. - PDF